Home » Cricut » DIY Halloween Pumpkins With Cricut: No-Carve Pumpkin Ideas

 Painted pumpkins decorated with Halloween designs cut from vinyl, set up among festive Halloween decorations.
 A white, purple, and black pumpkin sit next to a pair of witches boots, spell books, and shiny orange decorative pumpkins.

-Although I’m listing the exact supplies and steps I use, feel free to get creative and use acrylic paint or even hot glue some 3D effects like a witch hat or leaves to your pumpkin to really make it pop.
+Although I’m listing the exact supplies and steps I use, feel free to get creative and use acrylic paint or even hot glue or add some 3D effects like a witch hat or leaves to your pumpkin to really make it pop.

 A painted black Halloween pumpkin is covered with Cricut vinyl Halloween designs - little ghosts and the word "boo" in white vinyl.